 In this edition of Ranked, we’re looking to settle the debate (or more likely pour fuel onto the fire) once and for all, taking into account the popular consensus, our passionate readers, the artistry behind each portrayal and the accuracy in which each actor managed to channel the energy of both Batman and Bruce Wayne.
 In this list, it doesn’t matter how good the films were, it only matters how well the Batmen Batmanned.

-We know you’ve probably come here to have your opinion validated, so whether you agree or disagree, make sure to let us know in the comments!
+We know you’ve probably come here to have your opinion validated, so whether you agree or disagree, make sure to let us know in the comments and to follow us on Twitter.

 6. George Clooney